Qazeer/InfoSec-Notes/General/Shells.md

 ###### SecurityRiskAdvisors'

-The SecurityRiskAdvisors' `cmd.jsp` web shell provides command execution and file upload capability while being as small and widely compatible as possible.
+The `SecurityRiskAdvisors`' `cmd.jsp` web shell provides command execution and file upload capability while being as small and widely compatible as possible.

 Once uploaded on the target system, load the following `JavaScript` code